nimbis/django-dbbackup/README.txt

     keeping 10 + the first backup of each month.

 DBBACKUP_GPG_RECIPIENT (optional)
     The name of the key that is used for encryption.
-This setting is only used when making backup with the --encrypt opton.
+This setting is only used when making a backup with the --encrypt opton.

 DBBACKUP_MEDIA_PATH (optional)
     The path that will be backed up by the 'backup_media' command.
+If this option is not set, then the MEDIA_ROOT setting is used.

 ============